niccontrerasf/hnfeed/README.md

 If you need to force the check for new posts just restart the app. `node app.js`

+You can read node logs for every db transaction (deletes and inserts) and the time of the last check for new posts.

 ## Preview
 ![alt text](https://raw.githubusercontent.com/niccontrerasf/hnfeed/master/Captura.PNG)